What are participle clauses?

 Be careful with this common mistake!

 You must always make sure that the subject of the verb in the participle clause and the subject of the verb in the main clause are the same.
-Using two different subjects is the most common mistake students make when they try to use participle clauses.
+Using two different subjects is the most common mistake students make when using participle clauses.

 - If you mix it with soda, the cocktail tastes even better.
 (The subject of mix is you, and the subject of tastes is the cocktail.)